 If you’re meeting with friends, you can have a more relaxed approach.

-For example, instead of saying “I can accommodate a meeting at any time”, you could say:
+For example, instead of saying “I can accommodate a meeting at any time”, the best response would be:

 “I’m free whenever you are.”